chef/chef-oss-practices/communication/communication-faq.md

 ## Why don't we use a self hosted solution like MatterMost?

-[MatterMost](https://mattermost.com/download/) is certainly intriguing, especially as it offers an Open Source a self hosted version, but we do not have the resources to dedicate to supporting and maintaining a self hosted version of MatterMost at this time.
+[MatterMost](https://mattermost.com/download/) is certainly intriguing, especially as it offers an Open Source, self hosted version, but we do not have the resources to dedicate to supporting and maintaining a self hosted version of MatterMost at this time.

 ## Why wouldn't we use a synchronous chat tool?